ramonn76/HardCloud/index.md

 ---
 layout: page
-title: AClang
+title: HardCloud
 permalink: /
 ---

-ACLang is an open source LLVM Clang based compiler that implements the OpenMP Accelerator Model.
+HardCloud is an open source LLVM Clang based compiler that implements the OpenMP Accelerator Model.
 It adds a new runtime library to LLVM/CLang that supports OpenMP offloading to accelerators like GPUs.
 Kernel functions are extracted from OpenMP annotated regions and are